Brothers (2015 film): Development

-The film was announced in late August 2014 by producer Karan Johar on his Twitter.
+Brothers was announced in late August 2014 by producer Karan Johar on his Twitter account; the film would mark the first collaboration of Akshay Kumar with both Johar and Fox Star Studios, as well as the second co-production between Johar's Dharma Productions and Fox Star Studios after Johar's directorial venture My Name Is Khan, for which actor Sidharth Malhotra had served as an assistant director.
 Special stunt co-ordinators Eric Brown and Justin Yu from Los Angeles choreographed the film's stunt and MMA sequences.

 For the role of an MMA fighter, Kumar had taken up a weight-specific diet and shot scenes depicting his actual workout.
 He also underwent a six-month training of several martial art forms including judo, kyūdō, aikido, and karate.

-Actor Sidharth Malhotra trained in Jujitsu and aikido.
+Malhotra trained in Jujitsu and aikido.
 It was speculated that he gained 10 kilograms for the role.

 Marketing

-Vroovy a joint venture of Hungama and Gameshastra had released the 3D video game titled "Brothers: Clash of Fighters" available for Android phones.
+Vroovy a joint venture of Hungama and Gameshastra had released the 3D video game titled Brothers: Clash of Fighters available for Android phones.

 Soundtrack

 The soundtrack of the album is composed by Ajay–Atul, while the lyrics are written by Amitabh Bhattacharya.
 Critic Joginder Tuteja from Bollywood Hungama gave 3 stars of 5, quoting, "The music of Brothers doesn't really go all the way when it comes to good expectations that came from it being a big chartbuster album in the making.
 However, from a situational numbers perspective, it does well to keep you engaged for the most part of it.
 Expect the 'Brothers Anthem' to haunt you all the more once you are through experiencing it with the film."
 Kasmin Fernandes from Times of India rated 3 out of 5 with mixed reviews.
-The song "Mera Naam Mary Hai" is a cover version of "Ye Maina", which was composed by the same composer from the Marathi film Jatra: Hyalagaad Re Tyalagaad.
+The song "Mera Naam Mary Hai" is a cover version of "Ye Go Ye Ye Maina", which was composed by the same composers from the Marathi film Jatra: Hyalagaad Re Tyalagaad.